LukasZahradnik/PyNeuraLogic/docs/language.rst

 The special modifier changes the atom's behavior depending on its predicate name.
 We can utilize the following special predicates:

 - :code:`Atom.special.alldiff`
-    A special atom with the X predicate ensures that its logic variables are substituted for different values - its terms are substituted for unique values.
-It's also possible to use :code:`...`, which is substituted for all variables declared in the current rule - no variable declared in the rule can be substituted for the same value.
+    A special atom with the :code:`alldiff` predicate ensures that its terms (logic variables) are substituted for different values (unique values).
+It's also possible to use :code:`...` in place of terms, which is substituted for all variables declared in the current rule - no variable declared in the rule can be substituted for the same value simultaneously.

 .. code-block:: Python